transdigiware/hyperledger-fabric-on-linux-one/README.md

 ## Workshop Instructions
 ### Scenario Overview
-Your Raspberry Pi Sens HAT detects the temperature in the room or the temperature you create around it.
-In a real world scenario, this could be a temperature gauge in your house or in an office building.
-In this lab, we have a logical thermostat that only exists programatically in blockchain.
-This could be connected to a real thermostat like Nest via API.
+For this journey, we will simulate a thermostat and a temperature gauge to provide us temperature data.
+In a real world scenario, this could be a temperature sensor in your house or in an office building.
+The sensor could be connected to a real thermostat like Nest or other smart home devices via API.
 To keep family members, housemates, friends or children from excessively running air conditioning or heat, they must first find out if they have permission to adjust the thermostat by running a transaction defined in a smart contract running on Hyperledger Fabric.
-We will also add in the ability to consult current conditions via API from Weather.com to optimally set the thermostat.
+The contract will check the value recorded in the ledger for the temperature gauge to determine if their thermostat adjustment is environmentally friendly.
+Secondly, it will add integration to Weather.com to check current temperatures and adjust the thermostat to ideal settings based on the terms of the smart contract.

-### Part 1 - Working with Chaincode
+### Part 1 - Setting up your LinuxONE Community Cloud guest

-In this section of the lab you will be working with Hyperledger Composer to create chaincode that could run on a blockchain network.
-We will create our code in the the Composer Playground, a browser based UI.
-The code has already been started and is stored in GitHub.
+In this section of the journey you will request access to the LinuxONE Community Cloud, establish a SLES guest, run a setup script and verify the installation.

+#### Request access to LinuxONE Community Cloud.

 #### Defining your blockchain network
 1. Open the GitHub [repository for this lab](https://github.com/SweetJenn23/BlockchainLab).